The art of brevity and humour is damaging your success on Facebook.

 - How can you solve that problem and how will your tribe feel once you have fixed them?

 - What is special about you that means you are the best person/product/website to help your tribe?

 Of course the skill is then to not be talking about yourself all the time as in the #Ruleof3 (a #CyberGran principle).

-It needs to come from the heart and it needs to fuel your bottom line or there is no point.
+Your words (aka content) need to come from the heart and they need to fuel your bottom line, or there is no point.

 During #FacebookFit Summer Camp 2018 we will be going through more Facebook fundamentals and making sure you have your framework in place.
 In the 5 days the course runs (online, so you can participate from anywhere in the world) you will learn how to reduce your social media stress levels, find your inner story-teller and have a clear pathway from which to get great results.
 The Class of 2017 had a ball, and this will be the ONLY version of #FacebookFit this year